lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 **Installation of future versions of PixInsight**

-If you are installing a newer version of PixInsight this sfollow the same instructions as a new install since the installer automatically detects and uninstalls the prevous version.
+Installing a newer version of PixInsight this follows the same instructions as a new install since the installer automatically detects and uninstalls the prevous version.
-The directions are repeated here.

 cd ~/Downloads